smartlearningorbit-arch/Enderson/JOURNAL.md

-# Date/log - Friday, 13 March, 2026  0.3 Hr
+# Date/log - Friday, 17 March, 2026  0.3 Hr
-## Fix the Issues 1
+## Analyse the problem
-- fix the geomatry issue in the Final model that the V rail is Over lapping each other <br/>
-Refferance <br/>
-github error !!!!
+After taking to Alot Of People.
+I found there Is Majoy Problem :

+## Motion System Missing (Fixed)[x]
+- No belt exist
+- No pulleys setup
+- Motors exist but don’t drive anything
+- No working CoreXY mechanism {JUST A CAD}

+## Z-Axis Weak Design VIA @1mon (Fixed)[x]
+- No guide rail and linear rod
+- it is very weak design
+- cause Bad print quality or non working printer

+## Tool head (Fixed)[x]
+- Incorrect fan position
+- No cooling duct (Not maintain the air flow)
+- No space for Bltouch
+- Centre of mass not manage

+## Structure issue and some geometrical issue (Fixed)[x]

 ---------------------
 ---------------------